tanaysonimain/randomcolorgenerator/README.md

-A simple HTML/JS/CSS starter template
+A simple HTML/JS/CSS page that will generate a random code of color and that color on screen